piomin/openshift-quickstart/event-driven/readme.md

       username: <your-client-id>
       password: <your-client-secret>
 ```
+In order to create an instance of Kafka cluster on the `console.redhat.com`.
+After login click the `Application Services` menu. \
+Then expand `Streams for Apache Kafka`.
+Choose `Kafka Instances` -> `Use feature in beta`.
+Click the `Create Kafka Instance` button.

 In order to obtain connection settings go to your Kafka instance and choose `View connection information` -> `Service accounts` -> `Create service account`. \
 Then copy client id and client secret.
 You can also check an external address of your Kafka instance in the `Bootstrap server` field. \
 Finally, start your application.